SurrealEverything/Mosaic-creation-program/README.md

 # Mosaic-creation-program
-First homework from the computer vision class
+First homework from my computer vision class by Bogdan Alexe.

 How to run:
 -create a "data" folder to add extracted "colectie" and "imaginiTest" inside